 Popular tourist spot is also great for hill running.
 Gellért Hill rises from the Danube to a height of 235 meters.
-At the summit is the Citadella (fort), built after the suppression of the Hungarian Revolution in 1848, and Liberty Statue, a war memorial statue.
+At the summit is the Citadella (fort), built after the suppression of the Hungarian Revolution in 1848, and Liberty Statue, a war memorial.
 The park also features the Pálosok, Sziklakápolna (place of worship) and the Gellert Cave, a Grotto chapel in a hillside cave network.

 One can also combine this route with the roads and paths around the Buda Castle, just to the north.
 Several famous sites there: Budapest History Museum, National Library, Statue of Prince Eugene of Savoy, and Fountain of the Fishing Children.
 There are good signs on the southern side of Gellért Hill pointing to the Castle, and gradualpaths that make it runnable up to the castle.

 Add-Ons: Paths along the Danube, Buda Castle area